jwcarroll/ng-contacts/readme.md

   - Briefly show API code, explain backend is irrelevant
   - Pull in contacts using $http from API
   - Replace client delete with $http delete

+##step-4.2

+Refactor data access into a service and inject into controller

+  - Add service with all abstracted calls to $http
+  - Replace direct calls to $http in contact list controller with new service